dreamineering/business-administration/docs/growth/acquistion/README.md

 Accumulate talented service providers or under-performing assets.

+In fractured allied health markets, GPM has enabled progressive clinics with the ability to fine-tune their operational intelligence and branding to grow organically or by acquisition

 ## GPM to GPM Migrations

 We've helped many practices to leverage having a centralised administration team to realise the benefits of economies of scale.